Step 1: Review Your Files

 Update permissions on the classic files to prevent people from working in old documents.
 A best practice is to set all permissions to Viewer.

 Rename your new documents to help direct your team to the correct files.
 For example, you can add "-OLD" or "-CLASSIC" to a filename to let your team know it's not the current version and should not be used.

 Step 3: View and Open Files

-Classic and next generation file types will co-exist and you'll be able to access both.
+Classic and next generation file types will co-exist and you can view both types in Home and Filles.
 You can tell the type of file based on the icon.